virtualramblas/python-notebooks-repo/README.md

 - Few-shot Adaptation GAN in TensorFlow
 - Zero-Shot image-to-text generation for visual-semantic arithmetic
 - Image inpainting using GLIDE
-- Semantic Image Synthesis with SPADE in TensorFlow
+- Semantic Image synthesis with SPADE in TensorFlow
+- SinGAN: Learning a generative model from a single natural image (PyTorch and TensorFlow 2)